dnanexus/dxWDL/doc/Internals.md

 ## Member accesses vs. Call member access

 WDL supports tuples and objects.
-The syntax for accessing members in these structures uses dot, and superficially looks like call member access.
+The syntax for accessing members in these structures uses dot, and syntactically is the same is call member access.
 For example, in workflow `salad`, the `pair.left` syntax is similar to calling task `pair` and accessing member `left`.